 - Press dough into a cylinder (like a roll of refrigerated cookie dough), cover with plastic wrap, and refrigerate at least 30-45 minutes or up to a week.

 - When ready to make crusts, cut cylinder into 12 equal slices.
-I usually end of with 13 tarts because I roll all the scraps together to make the 13th shell.
+I usually end up with 13 tarts because I roll all the scraps together to make the 13th shell.

 - Roll each slice between plastic wrap until just slightly larger around than tart shell.
 Dough should be just shy of ¼ inch thick and a consistent thickness throughout.
 This can be a little tricky at first.
 Practice makes perfect.